Login

-An enjoyable river cruise is a relaxing way to see the sights of Paris.
-Students also learn from the French (or English) commentary on their headsets.
+An enjoyable river cruise along the Seine offers a relaxing and unique perspective on the iconic sights of Paris.
+As the boat glides past landmarks such as Notre-Dame Cathedral, the Louvre, and the Eiffel Tower, students can learn about each one from the French (or English) commentary on their headsets.

 This 196m tower has shorter queues than the Eiffel Tower and a fabulous view of Paris.
 The viewpoint tables clearly mark the city’s many famous monuments.
 There are also a number of audio-visual and interactive facilities to help build language skills and enhance their knowledge of Paris, as well as downloadable quizzes in English and French.